 What is Phishing?

 Phishing is a prevalent type of social engineering that aims to steal data from the message receiver.
 Typically, this data includes personal information, usernames and passwords, and/or financial information.
-According to a recent report, 22% of all breaches in the past year involved some form of phishing (Verizon 2020).
+Phishing is consistently named as one of the top 5 types of cybersecurity attacks.
 So just how does phishing typically work?

 When executing a phishing attempt, attackers send a message where the authenticity of that message is spoofed.
 The message (whether via email, phone, SMS, etc.) is successful when it is trusted by the user to be a valid request from a trustworthy sender.
 The attacker’s objective is to get their target to click on a link that redirects the user to a fake website or forces a malicious file to be downloaded.
 An illegitimate link will try to trick users into handing over personal information such as account credentials for social media or online banking.

 The majority of phishing attempts are not targeted but rather sent out to millions of potential victims in hopes that some will fall for the generic attack.
 Targeted phishing attempts are a bit more complex and require that the bad actor plan the attack and strategically deploy the phishing attempts.
 Below we look at a few types of phishing attacks and the differences between them.